maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 CONFIG_NPCM_GPIO=y
 ```

-- Use gpio command to operate GPIOs.
+- Use the gpio command to operate GPIOs.
 ```
 U-Boot>gpio set 0
 gpio: pin 0 (gpio 0) value is 1